 Helping to create a pattern of regular attendance is the responsibility of parents, pupils and all members of academy staff.
-We believe that positively promoting good attendance and punctuality is the best way to improve and maintain standards in this area.
+We believe that positively promoting good attendance and punctuality is the best way to improve and maintain.

 To help us all to focus on this we will: